+For the short period return, figure the tax by placing the organization's taxable income on an annual basis.
 If the organization changes its accounting period, file Form 990-T for the short period that begins with the first day after the end of the old tax year and ends on the day before the first day of the new tax year.
-For the short period return, figure the tax by placing the organization's taxable income on an annual basis.
 For details, see section 443.

-Reporting Form 990-T Information on Other Returns
+Reporting 990-T Information on Other Returns

-Your organization may be required to file an annual information return on: • Form 990, Return of Organization Exempt From Income Tax;
+Your organization may be required to file an annual information return on:

-Form 990-EZ, Short Form Return of Organization Exempt From Income Tax; Form 990-PF, Return of Private Foundation or Section 4947(a)(1) Nonexempt Charitable Trust Treated as a Private Foundation; or

-• Form 5500, Annual Return/Report of Employee Benefit Plan.
+- Form 990, Return of Organization Exempt From Income Tax; - Form 990-EZ, Short Form Return of Organization Exempt From Income Tax; - Form 990-PF, Return of Private Foundation or Section 4947(a)(1) Nonexempt Charitable Trust Treated as a Private Foundation: or - Form 5500, Annual Return/Report of Employee Benefit Plan.

-If so, include on that information return the unrelated business gross income and expenses (but not including the specific deduction claimed on line 33, or any expense carryovers from prior years) reported on Form 990-T for the same tax year.
+If so, include on that information return the unrelated business gross income and expenses (but not including the specific deduction claimed on Part I, line 8, or any expense carryovers from prior years) reported on Form 990-T for the same tax year.